 - Higher cholesterol correlates increasingly strongly with increased longevity the older you get.

-- Studies on statins are invariably weak, cut short to hide issues, ignore and minimize serious side effects, do not study many groups they are used, etc. Studies that show issues or lack of efficacy are never published.
-Side effects are ignored or minimized by doctors.
+- Studies on statins are invariably weak, cut short to hide issues, ignore and minimize serious side effects, never included groups they are used on, data is never made public, papers ghostwritten by the pharma companies, etc.

 - Low cholesterol might be associated with violent crime.